 Load Ramping

-The connection applicant shall ensure that the project has the capability to operate with linear ramp rates not exceeding 20 MW per minute during normal operation.
-This maximum rate applies when reducing active power consumption and when restoring active power consumption, unless a different ramp rate has been specified by the IESO.
+The connection applicant shall ensure that the project has the capability to operate with ramp rates not exceeding 20 MW per minute (maximum 5 MW over any 15-second period) during normal operation.
+This maximum ramp rate applies for both ramping up and ramping down active power consumption, unless a different ramp rate has been specified by the IESO.

+For a group of projects in Ontario power system whose load ramping are synchronized with each other, the IESO may specify a lower ramp rate for these projects or require staggering load ramping at these projects.

-These ramp rate limitations are not intended to restrict the project's response rate during other system events, including but not limited to load reduction programs, frequency excursions, voltage changes, or Remedial Action Scheme (RAS) runbacks, unless explicitly stated as part of such programs.
+These ramp rate limitations are not intended to restrict the project's response rate during other system events, including but not limited to load reduction programs, frequency excursions, voltage changes, switching loads to and from UPS supply during and after a system disturbance, or Remedial Action Scheme (RAS) runbacks, unless explicitly stated as part of such programs.
 The IESO reserves the right to require further adjustments to facility ramp rates in accordance with evolving power system operating conditions.

 Ride-through Capabilities